anic17/Newtrodit/README.md

 - Easy to use
 - Fast and light
 - Line and column of cursor
+- String finding

 ## More features to come

-- String finding and string replacing
+- String replacing
 - File encoding changing ANSI/UTF-8
 - Syntax highlighting supporting different languages
 - Maybe hex editor?